magento/devdocs/src/_includes/install/sens-data.md

 Magento uses your encryption key to encrypt the following:

 *  Credit card information
-*  Usernames and passwords specified in the Magento Admin configuration  (for example, logins to payment gateways)
+*  Usernames and passwords specified in the Admin configuration  (for example, logins to payment gateways)
 *  CAPTCHA values sent over the network

 Magento does *not* encrypt: